 Marketing yourself sounds a little strange, right?
 But it’s so important!
 How you speak, act, and present yourself sends people a message about who you are.
 Think of yourself as a brand.
 Do you like the brand you’ve created?
 Do you think employers will be impressed by your brand?
 Also, don’t forget that your digital footprint is getting more difficult to erase.
 Be cautious about what you put online.
 You don’t want your online brand to cause you to lose out on real-world opportunities.

 7. Learn to write effectively.

 Want to get people to believe in your ideas?
 Learn how to write effectively.
 So much of our day-to-day life is done through written communication.
 Unfortunately, it’s so easy for there to be miscommunications when writing.
 Whether it’s a hastily written email or using too many acronyms, poor writing can undermine all of your great ideas.
 Take time to make sure your emails, texts, and any work documents are written well.
 It will pay off.

 Want your money to work for you?
 Start investing early.
-When you start investing early you give your money a chance to compound (you can read more about that in investing for beginners).
+When you start investing early you give your money a chance to compound.
 To start, check out your company’s 401(k) or look at an IRA (individual retirement account).
 Both of these accounts offer tax benefits, which you’ll definitely want to take advantage of.
 Once you have either a 401(k) account or an IRA, you can pick a mixture of stocks and bonds to put into that account.
 This article will walk you through the easiest way to get started.